aws-samples/aws-ecs-cicd-terraform/docs/index.md

 # Workshop - Build and Deploy Spring Petclinic Application to Amazon ECS using Terraform and AWS CodePipeline

 ### Introduction

-This workshop is designed to enable engineers to get some hands-on experience using AWS CI/CD tools to build pipelines for ECS workloads.
-The workshop consists of a number of lab modules, each designed to demonstrate a CI/CD pattern.
-You will be using AWS services like AWS CodePipeline, AWS CodeCommit, AWS CodeBuild, AWS CloudFormation, and AWS CodeDeploy.
+This workshop is designed to enable Solutions Architects and engineers to get some hands-on experience using Terraform with AWS Continuous Ingration and Continuous Devlivery tools and services.
+The workshop consists of a sequence of steps to build a pipeline for an Amazon ECS workload using the Java PetClinic sample application.
+The pipeline itself uses AWS CodePipeline, AWS CodeCommit, AWS CodeBuild, Amazon ECS/Fargate and Amazon ECR.

 ### Background